Roasted eggplant with an Asian twist. This is a luscious side dish full of spicy-sweet flavour and ready to punch its weight with your main course.

 - After 10 minutes, remove eggplant from oven and add a generous coating of gochujang glaze.
 Keep about 2 tablespoons of glaze to use before serving.

 - Return to oven and continue to roast until flesh to tender and soft and there is a golden brown char on top.

 - When eggplant is done, remove from oven.
 Use remaining gochujang glaze and spread over the top.

-- Scatter toasted sesame seeds, chopped coriander and spring onion on top to serve.
+- Scatter toasted sesame seeds, chopped cilantro (coriander) and scallion (spring onion) on top to serve.